No Fee Unless You Win.

 - Poorly maintained trucks – Trucking companies and their drivers have a responsibility to make sure required maintenance is performed in a timely manner on their vehicles before allowing them to be on the road.
 A number of carrier companies; however, attempt to save on costs or pressure drivers to meet tight deadlines and skip important vehicle inspection checks.
 This increases the risks of being involved in a major collision.

 - Use of drugs or alcohol – A number of truck drivers abuse substances while on the road.
-Driving while under the influence accounts for the30 percent of all major commercial truck crashes, which is an astounding number.
+Driving while under the influence accounts for 30 percent of all major commercial truck crashes.

-The truck accident attorneys of the Witherite Law Group are available to help individuals who have been injured in a major truck crash understand their options for taking legal action against carrier companies whose negligence played a role in their accident.
-Individuals who have questions about getting legal help for an Atlanta truck accident can call 1-800-Truck-Wreck® to speak with someone about their claim directly today.
+The truck accident attorneys of 1-800-TruckWreck are available to help individuals who have been injured in a major truck wreck understand their legal options against carrier companies whose negligence played a role in their accident.
+Individuals who have questions about getting legal help for a truck accident can call 1-800-Truck-Wreck® to speak directly with someone about their claim.